K4ySuh/Kali-AutoBSPWM/README.md

 ![Image 7](assets/p10kmatch.png)

 ## Instructions:
+- Install and update your machine:
+- ```bash
+  sudo apt update
+  sudo apt full-upgrade -y
+- ```

-Make sure you modify the script **setup.sh** before you run it, the part where you have to change and add the name of the wallpaper and colour schema you want is very noticeable, I ensure you.
+- Make sure you modify the script **setup.sh** before you run it, the part where you have to change and add the name of the wallpaper and colour schema you want is very noticeable, I ensure you.
 You can check the assets folder to see which ones are available!
 - To make changes on your polybar scheme, just left click on the palette icon for colurs and right click for styles.

 ## How to change Color Scheme